-- The Quarians from the Mass Effect series lost their homeworld in a Robot War centuries ago, and have since been traveling the galaxy in a giant flotilla of space ships.
+- Mass Effect: The Quarians lost their homeworld in a Robot War centuries ago, and have since been traveling the galaxy in a giant flotilla of space ships.
 Quarian names even include the ship they were born on and the ship they serve under following their Pilgrimage.
 As a result, their spacefaring skill is legendary and unquestioned throughout the setting.

 - Might and Magic: In the Enroth subsetting, the Regnan Isles are by far the dominant power on the seas in the first few games — their "Empire of the Endless Ocean" moniker is mostly a boast, but it isn't a completely empty one (which is unfortunate for everyone else, Regna being proudly piratical).
 While Regna does suffer significant defeats at times, it's mostly when they get off the boats for coastal raiding — Might & Magic VIII sank a good chunk of their navynote , but the next game in the franchise blew up the planet, so the consequences of that never really mattered.